Penn in disarray: President Magill’s resignation sparks heated debate and investigation

 Magill’s resignation comes in the aftermath of a tense exchange with New York Republican Rep. Elise Stefanik during a House Education Committee hearing.

-Stefanik’s questioning on antisemitism led to controversial responses from Magill, sparking widespread criticism from several Pennsylvania elected leaders, including Democratic Gov. Josh Shapiro.
+Stefanik’s questioning on led to controversial responses from Magill, sparking widespread criticism from several Pennsylvania elected leaders, including Democratic Gov. Josh Shapiro.

 Magill later apologized for her remarks in a video posted on the university’s website, acknowledging the gravity of her initial response and unequivocally condemning the call for genocide of Jewish people as evil and harassment.